Economic history of China (1912–1949): Development of domesticated industries

 Chinese domestic industries developed rapidly after the downfall of the Qing dynasty, despite turmoil in Chinese politics.
-Development of these industries peaked during World War I, which saw a great increase in demand for Chinese goods, which benefitted China's industries.
+Substantial modern industrialization did not occur until World War I, which saw a great increase in demand for Chinese goods, which benefitted China's industries.
 In addition, imports to China grew drastically after total war broke out in Europe.
 For example, China's textile industry had 482,192 needle machines in 1913, while by 1918 (the end of the war) that number had gone up to 647,570.
 The number increased even faster to 1,248,282 by 1921.
 In addition, bread factories went up from 57 to 131.

 The May 4th movement, in which Chinese students called on China's population to reject purchasing products not made in China, in other words, boycotting foreign goods, also helped spur development.
 Foreign imports fell drastically from 1919 to 1921 and from 1925 to 1927.

 Despite the outbreak of the Great Depression in 1929, Chinese industry continued to grow and develop into the 1930s.
 This era is now known as the Nanking decade, a time period seen as commencing when the KMT under Chiang Kai-shek re-unified most of China, bringing a level of political stability not seen in decades.
 Under Chiang Kai-shek's Nanking based government, China's economy enjoyed unprecedented growth from 1927 to 1931.
 By 1931 however, the effects of the Great Depression began to badly impact the Chinese economy, a problem compounded further by Japan's invasion and occupation of Manchuria in the same year.
 Consequently, China's overall GDP, dropped to 28.8 billion in 1932.
 A period of stagnation and decline followed with GDP falling to 21.3 billion by 1934, after which prosperity began to return with GDP rising to 23.7 billion in 1935 as Chinese industrial output commenced a rapid recovery surpassing 1931 levels by 1936.

 Due to China's semicolonial status, in the pre-war period foreigners benefitted from extraterritoriality and foreign companies dominated the country's treaty ports.